SILT U Personnel

 Brad E. Rosenheim, Ph.D.

 Dr. Rosenheim is an isotope geochemist interested in establishing records of Earth’s climate variability and generating information about the carbon cycle that is intricately tied to climate.
 He directs SILT U and mentors students interested in learning isotopic and geochemical techniques useful in their studies.
-He has enjoyed the recent success of the Philadelphia Phillies.
+He has enjoyed the recent success of the Philadelphia Phillies, but fears the short era is over.

 -C.V.